First Time Car Insurance Buyer's Guide: What You Need to Know in 2026

 Step 3: Gather Your Information

 Compile all necessary documentation: driver's license, VIN, Social Security number, and details about your driving history.
 Having this ready streamlines the quote process.
+Review the full car insurance application process for a detailed walkthrough.

-Step 4: Request Quotes
+Step 4: Request and Compare Quotes

-Step 6: Ask About Discounts
+Step 5: Ask About Discounts

 • Student discounts